uclahs/surface/README.md

 tasks during and after development.
 These commands can be found in `package.json`.
 The most common ones to use include:

-* `npm run start`: This will run both `vite build --watch` and `stroybook dev -p 6006`.
+* `npm run watch`: This will run both `vite build --watch` and `stroybook dev -p 6006`.
 This is the most common command to run while using Surface for development.
 Among the task you will find ran are configured in the `vite.config.js` file and perform tasks such as:
   - Cleaning out the `dist` folder to ensure a there are fresh files each time.
   - Linting (CSS and JS) files to ensure code standards are met.
   - Copying static assets such as images to the `dist` folder.
   - Watching for changes to CSS, JS and Images and compiling them if needed.
   - Recrusively globbing through all CSS and JS files within the source directory.

-* `npm run build-storybook`: This is the command that runs `vite build` and `storybook build -o storybook` which compiles the theme and generates a static version of Storybook for prodcution release.
+* `npm run release`: This is the command that runs `vite build` and `storybook build -o storybook` which compiles the theme and generates a static version of Storybook for prodcution release.

 ## Building the theme inside Docker containers